SwedbankPay/developer.swedbankpay.com/checkout/v3/MAC/seamless-view.md

 To load the Checkout from the JavaScript URL obtained in the backend API response, it needs to be set as a script element’s `src` attribute.
-You can cause a page reload and do this with static HTML, or you can avoid the page refresh by invoking the POST to create the payment order through Ajax and then create the script element with JavaScript.
+You can cause a page reload and do this with static HTML, or you can avoid the page refresh by invoking the POST to create the payment order through Ajax, and then create the script element with JavaScript.
 The HTML code will be unchanged in this example.